thinrope/fixed_sensor_visualization/README.md

 # Description

 A collection of scripts and settings to visualize data from fixed sensors.
-Initial scope is limitted to Safecast nGegie sensors - fixed radiation sensors.
+Initial scope is limited to Safecast nGegie sensors - fixed radiation sensors.

 # Prerequisites